interpretml/LLM-Tabular-Memorization-Checker/README.md

 Features:
 - [x] Test GPT-3.5, GPT-4, and other LLMs for memorization of tabular datasets.
 - [x] Supports chat models and (base) language models.
-In chat mode, the prompts are designed toward GPT-3.5 and GPT-4.
-We recommend testing the base models with other LLMs.
-- [x] Based entirely on prompts (no access to the probability distribution over tokens ('logprobs') is required).
+In chat mode, we use few-shot learning to condition the model on the desired behavior.
-- [x] The submodule ``tabmemcheck.datasets`` allows to load tabular datasets in perturbed form (``original``, ``perturbed``, ``task``, ``statistical``).
+- [x] The submodule ``tabmemcheck.datasets`` allows to load popular tabular datasets in perturbed form (``original``, ``perturbed``, ``task``, ``statistical``).
+- [x] The package is based entirely on prompts.

 The different tests are described in a Neurips'23 workshop [paper](https://arxiv.org/abs/2403.06644).

-We also used this package for our COLM'24 [paper](https://arxiv.org/abs/2404.06209) "Elephants Never Forget: Memorization and Learning of Tabular data in Large Language Models".
+To see what can be done with this package, take a look at our COLM'24 [paper](https://arxiv.org/abs/2404.06209) *"Elephants Never Forget: Memorization and Learning of Tabular data in Large Language Models"*.

+The API documentation is available [here](http://interpret.ml/LLM-Tabular-Memorization-Checker/).

 ### Installation